mithunkumarc/learning_electronics/basics/electric_charge.md

 In contrast, look at a three-phase system:When Phase R crosses zero, Phase Y is sitting at a high positive voltage, and Phase B is sitting at a deep negative voltage.Because they are shifted by 120 degrees, at least two lines are always highly energized, keeping the electrical network continuously active.

+explore  more about three phase power principle and rotating magnetic field